 - Search and enable Gmail API, Google Calendar API, and contacts API.

-Step 3: Grant access to Google Service account
+Step 3.
+Grant access to the Google Service account

 - Go to the Admin Panel of your G Suite account and click Security > Advanced Settings > Manage API client access.